 A Little History on the Beretta 92FS

-Just check out its list of credits: the Beretta 92FS has starred in Die Hard, Lethal Weapon, Terminator, The Boondock Saints, Mission Impossible II and III (Brigadier and Centurion variants), The Bourne Legacy, The Expendables, Leon The Professional and many, many more.
+Just check out its list of credits: the Beretta 92FS has starred in classic movies such as Die Hard, Lethal Weapon, and Terminator along with new flicks like The Expendables and American Assasin and so many, many more.
 You can see the full list of the Beretta 92FS’ film appearances at the Internet Movie Firearms Database.

 Just to put it into perspective, the Beretta 92FS has appeared in more movies than Samuel L. Jackson.